 And though he was part of the pioneering University of Minnesota Amplatz Children’s Hospital team offering promising but risky blood and marrow transplants aimed at curing the disease, he is now focused on finding a safer treatment alternative.

-Make a gift to this novel research by December 31 and together the Epidermolysis Bullosa Medical Research Foundation and Jackson Gabriel Silver Foundation will match it dollar for dollar up to a cumulative $450,000.
+Make a gift to this novel research by December 31 and together the Epidermolysis Bullosa Medical Research Foundation and EB Research Partnership will match it dollar for dollar up to a cumulative $450,000.

 So far Tolar’s efforts have found support from coast to coast—and plenty in between.